 Important note: Please, please make sure the Scouts know that they are to NEVER take their pocketknife to school.
 They shouldn’t even put it in their school backpack.
 So many schools have a zero tolerance policy for items that can be considered weapons, and I would hate for a Cub Scout to be suspended from school (or worse) for taking his pocketknife.

 How to Care for Your Pocketknife

 One of the primary tasks the boys will need to do to care for their pocketknives is to sharpen them.
-Scouting Magazine has a good article sharing tips has a on how to teach this skill to Scouts.
+Scouting Magazine has a good article sharing tips on how to teach this skill to Scouts.